rapid7/r7insight_docker/README.md

 #### Token

 You can supply the tokens using command line arguments:

 - `--logstoken`: Log token for logs
 - `--statstoken`: Log token for stats
 - `--eventstoken`: Log token for events
 - `--token`: Log token which is used for the above tokens if one is not provided.
-  * You can only supply this token and it'll be used for logs, stats and events.
+  - You can supply only this token and it'll be used for logs, stats and events.

 You can also supply log, stats and event tokens using environment variables.

 When both command line arguments and environment variables are supplied, the command line arguments are used.

 - `INSIGHT_LOGSTOKEN`: Log token for logs
 - `INSIGHT_STATSTOKEN`: Log token for stats
 - `INSIGHT_EVENTSTOKEN`: Log token for events
 - `INSIGHT_TOKEN`: Log token which is used for any of the above tokens if one is not provided.
-  * You can only supply this token and it'll be used for logs, stats and events.
+  - You can only supply this token and it'll be used for logs, stats and events.

 #### Region

 You need to supply the region to forward your logs to with either of these arguments:

 - `-r <REGION>`
 - `--region <REGION>`